unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 # Making data available through data-informed workflows

-Planning data is of great importance and use to not only local authorities but a wide range of stakeholders, including central government.
+Planning data is of great importance and use to not only local authorities but also a wide range of external stakeholders, including central government.

 GLA gains a London-level view of planning permissions, starts and completions across London through the London Development Database (LDD), and MHCLG gains a national-level view of planning through a variety of initiatives.